-Project scope in construction is a detailed list of tasks and goals that are part of the project plan.
-Project owners typically have a vision for their project and, with the help of an architect and construction management team, they’ll outline how staff and the public will use a proposed facility and assign how much square footage is needed to conduct business.
+Project scope in construction is a detailed list of tasks and goals as part of a project plan.
+Project owners typically have a vision for their project and, with the help of an architect and construction management team, they’ll outline how staff and the public will use a proposed facility.
+They’ll also determine how much square footage is needed to conduct business.

 What are examples of scope creep in construction and how can project owners avoid it?